 Applying for the Master of Science in Supply Chain Management is just a click away!
 See if you qualify.

-You must have an undergraduate degree from an accredited institution.
+You must have a four-year undergraduate degree from an accredited institution.
 Preferred degree types include

 If your undergraduate degree is from an academic field not listed above, you must have more than two years of relevant experience in the supply chain field.
 In general, we encourage applicants with supply chain management work experience to apply for this MS degree program.